 - Influencer marketing

-43 of 53 marketers believe the best way to promote word of mouth referrals is by offering exceptional service.
+43 out of 53 marketers believe the best way to promote word-of-mouth referrals is by offering exceptional service.

 We found that influencer marketing was the least used method among marketers.
 We also found that referral programs and partnerships/affiliates were a solid tie, as both were chosen by 43% of respondents even though both of these types of program rely heavily on word of mouth to occur.

 Promotion methods by marketers for referrals

 What we found to be most interesting is that 81% said that exceptional service was their method for promoting of mouth to happen.
 60% rely on reviews and reputation management.
 Meanwhile, only 51% of marketers said an exceptional product was a great promotion method.

 Clearly, customer service really does play a vital role in word-of-mouth marketing.
 And it further backs up the various studies on customer service, that state people want the whole experience, not just a good product.
 Zendesk, for example, found that customers switch brands or services because a competitor offers better customer support.

 Our experts gave us a ton of advice.
 We have broken it down into 15 subcategories to help you digest it easily.

-- Condition referrals to happen from the start
+- Create a process for referrals to happen from the start

 - Take action: It’s as simple as asking